mirumee/ariadne-codegen/README.md

 Since `ariadne-codegen` has not yet reached a stable API, this approach is in place until version 1.0.0.
 Once the API stabilizes, the project will adopt [Semantic Versioning](https://semver.org/)..

+## Development

+Local checks use [just](https://github.com/casey/just).
+From the repo root:

+- `just check` – format check, typecheck, and tests (run before a PR)
+- `just test` – tests with coverage (Python 3.10)
+- `just test-all` – tests across all supported Python versions

+Run `just --list` to see all recipes.

 ## Contributing

 We welcome all contributions to Ariadne!
 If you've found a bug or issue, feel free to use [GitHub issues](https://github.com/mirumee/ariadne-codegen/issues).
 If you have any questions or feedback, don't hesitate to catch us on [GitHub discussions](https://github.com/mirumee/ariadne/discussions/).